22f3000730/sum-of-sales-4/README.md

 - Fetches and processes CSV data client-side
 - Calculates the sum of sales from the "sales" column
 - Displays the total sales amount
+- Shows a detailed breakdown of product sales in a Bootstrap table
 - Uses Bootstrap 5 for styling
 - Dynamically sets the page title